I joined the Ramblers over 30 years ago when a group was formed in my home city of Aberdeen - and I have been supporting them ever since.

 I've been a Lochaber & Lorn group committee member since November 2014, membership secretary 2014-2016 and on Highland and Islands committee since February 2016.
 I want to encourage more people out walking for its health and social benefits.
 I would like to see more being done to bring together Ramblers and health walking groups to encourage people to get fitter and support people to continue walking as they grow older and less able.
 I'm keen to see Medal Routes developed as a gateway to growing Ramblers membership and I want to support groups widen their offering to be more inclusive of all sections of their communities.

-I have been a member of the Edinburgh Ramblers Group since 2012 and am currently its Secretary and a walk leader.
+I have been a member of the Edinburgh Ramblers Group since 2012 and am a former Secretary and a walk leader.
 For many years before I joined Ramblers I have enjoyed the Scottish hills both on foot and on skis.
 I have a strong feeling for the importance of both preserving and enjoying our iconic landscape.
 I also lead walks for HF Holidays both in the UK and Europe.
 I am a retired lawyer having latterly worked in senior roles in the Scottish Government.
 I have found it very rewarding to be able to contribute my legal skills and experience to an organisation as worthwhile as Ramblers Scotland.

 I joined Ramblers in 2015 when Aberdeen Young Walkers was founded, and I was persuaded to become a walk leader.
 I first became involved in hill walking as a teenager, largely as a result of support from family and teachers, and I think it's vital to pass on that support and encouragement to others.